krichey15/cthulhu-bedtime/README.md

 #### About Us Page

-As the name of the page suggests, this is a page that allows the user to get to know the developers behind Cthulhu's Bedtime Stories.
+As the name of the page suggests, this is a page that allows the user to get to know the developers behind Cthulhu Bedtime Stories.